Carol Janeway: Career

 was published in 1950 by Tudor Publishing Company as a part of a series.
 Her pamphlet, Ceramic Brushes: their selection, use, and care, was published in 1952 by Delta Brush Mfg.
 Corp., New York.

 News of her diagnosis of lead poisoning leading to her retirement appeared in a 1950 "Lyons Den" column.

 Works by Janeway are held by few museums, despite claims in her obituary.
 These are the Cooper-Hewitt Smithsonian Design Museum in New York City and the Philadelphia Museum of Art which holds Janeway's papers in addition to some tile work.
 Ceramic art by Janeway and additional papers were sold by her estate and are in a private collection.

+Greenwich Village Activist

+From the 1950s she became increasingly active in preserving Greenwich Village working alongside Jane Jacobs, Doris Diether and Ruth Wittenberg among others.
+These women, in particular its long-lived Chair Doris Diether, founded in the 1960s what became Community Board II (CB2) in 1971, one of New York's earliest community boards.
+When Janeway was not serving on the CB2, she regularly attended the meetings.
+The successful campaign to preserve the two linked mews, Patchin Place and Milligan Place, started in 1962 with appeals by local groups to the City's Board of Estimates for rezoning.

+Janeway formed the Committee for the Preservation of Patchin and Milligan Place for this purpose.